ubirch/ubirch-client-go/README.md

    **Floating-point numbers and integers greater than 2<sup>53</sup> are not allowed as values for the JSON data package!**

-   You also need to set the `X-Auth-Token`-header with your ubirch backend auth token from step 1.
+   You also need to set the `X-Auth-Token`-header with your UBIRCH backend auth token from step 1.

    Here is an example of how a request to the client would look like using `CURL`:
    ```console